python/cpython/Doc/library/unittest.mock.rst

    When you nest patch decorators the mocks are passed in to the decorated function in the same order they applied (the normal *python* order that decorators are applied).
-This means from the bottom up, so in the example above the mock for `module.ClassName1` is passed in first.
+This means from the bottom up, so in the example above the mock for ``module.ClassName1`` is passed in first.

-   With `patch` it matters that you patch objects in the namespace where they are looked up.
+   With :func:`patch` it matters that you patch objects in the namespace where they are looked up.
 This is normally straightforward, but for a quick guide read :ref:`where to patch <where-to-patch>`.

-As well as a decorator `patch` can be used as a context manager in a with
+As well as a decorator :func:`patch` can be used as a context manager in a with
 statement:

     >>> with patch.object(ProductionClass, 'method', return_value=None) as mock_method: